Warp (Real-Time Streaming)

 - Event field filtering: Filter events by specific field values

-- Compute unit billing: Charged per event received
+- Compute unit billing: Charged per event + connection time

 - Dashboard UI: Manage streams, view connection status